-That Man Is Dead: An in-game equivalent.
+- That Man Is Dead: An in-game equivalent.
 His avatar is actually a extremely enhanced version of the one his controller was using when he got "chosen" by Fargöth.
 Reinforced by the fact that his controller is acting differently than before, since permanent roleplaying is required of him and he's a post-Rage Breaking Point Arthéon.

-IMPORTANT NON-PLAYER CHARACTERS (Multiple media)
+RECURRING NON-PLAYER CHARACTERS (Multiple media)

-Played by : Stéphane Beretti
+- Played by : Stéphane Beretti

-Why Do You Keep Changing Jobs?: The only difference with most characters who fall into that trope is that he has all the jobs at the same time rather than quitting one to take the other.
+- Why Do You Keep Changing Jobs?: The only difference with most characters who fall into that trope is that he has all the jobs at the same time rather than quitting one to take the other.

-You ALL Look Familiar: He's a handwaved version of that trope.
+- You ALL Look Familiar: He's a handwaved version of that trope.
 When people recognize him, he states to indeed be the same guy... who would have to be many places at the same time for that to be true.

 Bartémulius and Nostariat